nino-b/Web-Storage-APIs/notes/APIs-for-data-storage.md

 - Firefox will ask user if user wants persistent storage for the website.
 - In Chrome whether it grants persistent storage or not, depends on user's engagement with the website.
 E.g. if the user has installed PWA, it will grant it.
 If the user has subscibed to web push notifications it will grant it, because if the push message arrives, there should be a service woker to attend that message.
 If we don't request persistent storage, Best Effort will be by default.
-    - My Experience: The first time Google didn't grant me persistent storage.
-I got persistent storage for this website only on next day.
-    - Solution: Until I got persistent storage granted, I used Firefox browser, which asked me whether I wanted persistent storage or not.
+    - Solution: Use Firefox browser, which asks whether we want persistent storage or not.

 ```await navigator.storage.persisted();```
 Will check if persistent storage was granted.